Favourite Fell Days: Dale Head and Hindscarth

 dsc0876.jpg

-This trip was more relaxing than our usual hiking weeks as, with our other four visits this year, we are still unable to walk our young dog for more than half an hour until he's a year old at least.
+This trip was more relaxing than our usual hiking weeks as, with our other four visits this year, we are unable to walk our young dog for more than half an hour until he's a year old at least.
 We still had some lovely shorter, flatter walks admiring the autumn colours, then had a wonderful surprise of a heavy snowfall one night that made everything look magical.
-With the sun, it was stunning and I haven't seen snow like that in the south since 2011.
+With the sun, it was stunning and we hadn't seen snow like that in the south since 2011.

 We also climbed School Knott (Bro and I summited in tandem, one staying with the dog) which has one of the best views I think we've seen so far on the lower fells; a 360 degree panorama right round from Coniston Old Man to the Pennines.
-The snowy fells in the background lit by the sun, especially the Howgills, were just staggeringly beautiful and it's a huge reward for such little effort.
+The snowy fells in the background lit by the sun, especially the Howgills, were just staggeringly beautiful and was a huge reward for such little effort.

 A lovely set of walks, and interesting and unusual to experience so many different seasons in such a short time!